hasindu2008/slow5lib/docs/slow5_api/slow5_internal.md

 # slow5lib internal functions

 Following are internal functions used in slow5tools and pyslow5 implementations.
 Documented for slow5lib developers.
 These are for internal use only.
-Subject to major changes antime without notice.
+Subject to major changes any time without notice.

 DO NOT USE.